SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 1. If the status is `mandatory`, then at least one image MUST be present whose name matches the regular expression given via `name_scheme`.
+2. If the status is `recommended`, then at least one image SHOULD be present whose name matches the regular expression given via `name_scheme`.
-2. For any image whose name matches the regular expression given via `name_scheme`, its `image_source` property MUST start with one of the prefixes given via `source`.
+3. For any image whose name matches the regular expression given via `name_scheme`, its `image_source` property MUST start with one of the prefixes given via `source`.
-   Note that this is enforced even if the status is unset or `recommended`.
+   Note that this is enforced regardless of the status.

 ## Full example